 One Icelandic tour guide took his clothes off and had his nude photos taken by the volcano.

-But most people were behaving normally and most Icelanders at least know the dangers we can face during volcanic eruptions.
-Like the poisonous gasses which can kill you in an instant.
+But most people were behaving normally, and most Icelanders at least know the dangers we can face during volcanic eruptions, like the poisonous gases which can kill you in an instant.

-These gasses gather in depressions and they cannot be seen ... so don't go too close.
+These gases gather in depressions, and they cannot be seen ... so don't go too close.

-Stay at a safe distance and use zoom to get close-up photos.
+Stay at a safe distance and use the zoom to get close-up photos.

 Bring something to drink and some food.
-But always take everything with you when you return back and leave nothing behind.
+But always take everything with you when you return, leaving nothing behind.

 The volcanic eruption

-My husband visited the volcano on the 23rd of March and took the photos in my travel-blog.
-On the following day, the 24th of March, which is my birthday, he gave me the photos and a new lava rock from the eruption as a birthday present :)
+My husband visited the volcano on the 23rd of March and took the photos in my travel blog.
+On the following day, the 24th of March, which is my birthday, he gave me the pictures and a new lava rock from the eruption as a birthday present :)

 The volcanic eruption

-The volcano is forever changing and a new vent has opened up next to the big one - and now there are 9 vents on the same volcanic fissure.
+The volcano is forever changing, and a new vent has opened next to the big one, bringing the total to nine vents along the same volcanic fissure.

-And in the new lava field from time to time you can see beautiful lava lakes.
+And in the new lava field, from time to time, you can see beautiful lava lakes.
 This is quite an extraordinary and thrilling experience.
-But at the same time very dangerous to stand too close to the lava.
+But at the same time, it is hazardous to stand too close to the lava.

-Reykjavík Excursions started driving people in their big buses to the start of the hike.
-And I was glad that they were finally getting some business as the tourist industry has suffered big time due to COVID.
+Reykjavík Excursions began transporting people in their big buses to the start of the hike.
+I was glad they were finally seeing business, as the tourism industry had suffered significantly during the pandemic.

-But the following day there were new COVID restrictions as our kids were all of a sudden getting sick from the British COVID variety - which put a stop to the big buses transferring passengers to this area, but smaller buses were allowed with departure twice a day.
+But the following day, new COVID restrictions were announced: our kids were suddenly falling ill with the British COVID variant, which halted the big buses shuttling passengers to this area, but smaller buses were allowed, with departures twice a day.

 The volcanic eruption

-A parking lot was added on the 28th of March, but before that people were leaving their cars by the road.
+A parking lot was added on the 28th of March; previously, people parked along the road.
 The changes are so quick that I can barely keep up with them.
 Again, kudos to the police and the rescue teams.

-We don't know for how long the volcanic eruption will last or if there will be other volcanic eruptions in this area following this one, which hasn't even got a name yet.
-This might be the beginning of a new era in the southwest corner of Iceland, or the eruption can fade soon, nobody knows.
+We don't know how long the volcanic eruption will last or whether there will be additional eruptions in this area after this one, which hasn't even been named yet.
+This might be the beginning of a new era in the southwest corner of Iceland, or the eruption can fade soon; nobody knows.

-Please don't stop in front of the camera, it is extremely annoying and damaging.
-The recordings are used by scientists and geologists to see the development of the volcanic eruption.
+Please don't stop in front of the camera; it is extremely annoying and damaging.
+Scientists and geologists use the recordings to see the development of the volcanic eruption.

 Please don't stand in front of the camera, or dance and wave

-We are recording live history here and having people blocking the camera with stupid dancing and waiving is very frustrating.
+We are recording live history here, and having people blocking the camera with stupid dancing and waving is very frustrating.

-On the 5th of April, new fissures opened up in Meradalir and the track was moved so the most difficult part of the hike, the hill with the rope, was bypassed.
+On the 5th of April, new fissures opened up in Meradalir, and the track was moved so that the most challenging part of the hike, the hill with the rope, was bypassed.

-And a month later the volcano started behaving strangely, only 1 vent of 6 became active, then stayed silent for a while and then erupted high into the air, so it started behaving more like a geyser really.
+And a month later, the volcano started behaving strangely: only 1 of 6 vents became active, then stayed silent for a while, and then erupted high into the air, so it started acting more like a geyser, really.

 Photo taken of the eruption in May 2021